LuisOsta/simple-microservice/README.md

 ## Architectural Components

 ### Authentication Service
 Serves as an authentication service for the users and as an API Gateway for the other services.
+Utilizes Gin as the request handling layer, MongoDB for data storage and retrieval, and JWT for authentication.

 #### Environmental Variables
 The following environmental variables are required for the services: